pulzze/autoflow-documentation/docs/ids/action-data-binary-byte-size/tooltip.md

-Returns byte size of data provided
+Determines the byte size of data provided